 Cougar makes rare successful crossing of LA-area freeway

 THOUSAND OAKS, Calif.
-(AP) — Researchers recently documented a rare case of a cougar from the Santa Monica Mountains successfully crossing U.S. Highway 101 and moving into a range less hemmed in by Southern California sprawl, the National Park Service said Monday.
+(AP) — The National Park Service says researchers have documented a rare case of a cougar from the Santa Monica Mountains successfully crossing U.S. Highway 101 to an area less hemmed in by Southern California sprawl.

-The sub-adult male dubbed P-55 crossed the 101 early on July 30 along the steep Conjeo Grade about 45 miles (72 kilometers) west of downtown Los Angeles and also crossed State Routes 23 and 118 to reach the Santa Susana Mountains, a park service statement said.
+The adult male dubbed P-64 crossed through the culvert on February 28 about 45 miles (72 kilometers) west of downtown Los Angeles and is roaming the Santa Susana Mountains.

-Male mountain lions need vast individual territories.
-But the fragmented wilderness of the Santa Monica Mountains and the massive barrier of the 101 — three or more lanes in each direction — is a significant hindrance to dispersal.
+Male mountain lions need vast territories but the fragmented wilderness of the Santa Monica Mountains and the massive barrier of the 101 is a significant hindrance to dispersal.